Red Ketchup

-Red Ketchup is a cult Quebec comic book series featuring FBI's crazed rogue agent, Steve "Red" Ketchup.
-In 2023, Red Ketchup will be the centerpiece of an animated series directed by Martin Villeneuve and produced by Sphere Animation.
+Red Ketchup is a Quebec comic book series created in 1982 by Pierre Fournier and Réal Godbout.
+The series follows the exploits of Steve "Red" Ketchup, a crazed FBI rogue agent.

+An animated series, directed by Martin Villeneuve and produced by Sphere Media, premiered in 2023.

 The character

 Steve "Red" Ketchup — an albino empowered by chemical means — is a former police officer, now FBI agent.
 Ruthless and violent, a combatant skilled in both armed and unarmed fighting techniques, he appears to be invulnerable, apparently through a combination of being incredibly fit, having a high pain threshold, and drug overdose.
-This antihero, with his Grace Jones style red hairdo with the physique of Arnold Schwarzenegger, always wearing a blue suit and sunglasses, has been vaguely inspired by Jack Lord from the Hawaii Five-O TV series, and Michael Murphy (Brewster McCloud).
 Ketchup is a veteran of the Vietnam War.

+Red Ketchup's real name is Steve Kecziupelski, and his parents are of Polish origin.
+His childhood neighborhood seen in the flashbacks is located in Hamtramck, a city in Wayne County in the U.S. state of Michigan, near Detroit and Highland Park.
+However, Ketchup was born by accident on the other side of the border, in Windsor, Ontario.

 History of the graphic novels

-Red Ketchup first appeared in 1982 as a supporting character in the popular Michel Risque comics series by Pierre Fournier and Réal Godbout, published as a monthly serial in the legendary humor magazine Croc.
-Unexpectedly, the character was an instant hit with readers.
+Red Ketchup first appeared in 1982 as a supporting character in the Michel Risque comics series by Pierre Fournier and Réal Godbout, published as a monthly serial in the humor magazine Croc.
 The early Red Ketchup adventures were first collected into graphic novels in the late 80's by Croc Publishing of Montreal and Dargaud of France.
 The entire collection is currently in print for the French-speaking world from La Pastèque of Montreal.

 In La Vie en rouge ("Seeing Red"), Ketchup is recruited by a secret society of Knights Templar with world domination in mind, and Kamarade Ultra ("Komrade Ultra") takes Red from the frozen wastes of Antarctica to the streets of Soviet-era Moscow, visiting mayhem and provoking diplomatic incidents along the way.

-In Red Ketchup contre Red Ketchup ("Red Ketchup vs. Red Ketchup"), our indestructible hero goes up against an army of killer clones of himself, unleashed by an ex-Nazi scientist bent on kicking off the Fourth Reich.
+In Red Ketchup contre Red Ketchup ("Red Ketchup vs. Red Ketchup"), the hero goes up against an army of killer clones of himself, unleashed by an ex-Nazi scientist bent on kicking off the Fourth Reich.

-In Red Ketchup s'est échappé ("Red Ketchup has Escaped!"), our hero quits the FBI and establishes himself as a private detective and bodyguard in Los Angeles.
+In Red Ketchup s'est échappé ("Red Ketchup has Escaped!"), the hero quits the FBI and establishes himself as a private detective and bodyguard in Los Angeles.
 He is soon hired as stuntman in a harebrained grade-Z film loosely based on his own life, gets embroiled in a sordid case of human trafficking and he reunites with his sister Sally, whom he hasn't seen in 25 years.